chord233/sgx-smart-contract-demo/README.md

 # Intel SGX Smart Contract Verification TEE Demo

+**Note: This is a simplified demonstration version for educational purposes.**

-This is a demonstration project that uses Intel SGX technology to verify smart contract data integrity in a Trusted Execution Environment (TEE).
+This is a demonstration project that uses Intel SGX technology to show basic smart contract execution simulation in a Trusted Execution Environment (TEE).
+The project includes mock implementations for proof generation and simplified contract execution to demonstrate SGX capabilities.

 ## Project Overview